 4. If you exceed the voltage specifications on the power adapter, the inverter may not be able to power the internet hardware properly.
 In rarer cases, it could lead to the voltage issues causing damage to the devices.

 For our purposes, we’ll assume that you only need an inverter to run a modem and a router.
 However, most people choose to use them for significantly greater power needs.

-Each of these devices might need watts in the double digits when you put them together.
-However, many reasonable inverters on the market can supply at least a few hundred watts of power.
+Each device might need watts in the double digits when you put them together.
+However, many reasonable inverters on the market can continuously supply at least a few hundred watts of power.

 For the best results, you should look at the power requirements for the specific make and model of the modem or router you might want to power.

 Stable and continuous internet connectivity is a must for many businesses or homes.
 If you are concerned about ensuring your modem or router can get all the energy they need, a good inverter might be the best choice for your needs.